2014 Michigan State Spartans football team

 The 2014 Michigan State Spartans football team represented Michigan State University in the East Division of the Big Ten Conference during the 2014 NCAA Division I FBS football season.
 Michigan State played their home games at Spartan Stadium in East Lansing, Michigan and were led by eighth-year head coach Mark Dantonio.
 The season marked a new division organization and the Spartans were members of the East Division.

 The Spartans finished the season 11–2, 7–1 in Big Ten play to finish in second place in the East Division behind Ohio State who went on win the Inaugural College Football Playoff.
 Michigan State faced Baylor in the 2015 Cotton Bowl, which was part of the new New Year's Six Bowls, where they overcame a 20-point deficit in the fourth quarter to defeat Baylor 42–41.

-Previous season

-The Spartans finished the 2013 season 13–1, 8–0 and undefeated in Big Ten play.
-By winning the Legends Division, they earned a trip to the Big Ten Championship Game, their second appearance in the championship game.
-Facing No. 2-ranked Ohio State, they defeated the Buckeyes 34–24, knocking Ohio State out of the running for the BCS National Championship Game.
-The Spartans received an invitation to the Rose Bowl, their first trip to the Rose Bowl since 1988.
-There they defeated No. 5-ranked Stanford for the school's first Rose Bowl win since 1988.